Sanrax/flashcart-guides/docs/tutorials/unbrick.md

 6. AsProgrammer is now setup to read/write the chip.
 First, attempt a read on the chip to make sure everything is working properly.
 In AsProgrammer, click the `Read IC` button to read the data off the chip.

-7. If you'd like, you can save the read data to a `.bin` file on your PC by clicking the save icon.
+7. If you'd like, you can save the read data to a `.bin` file on your PC by clicking the Save icon.

 8. If the read operation was successful, you can proceed to flashing the chip with the downloaded backup.
 Click on `Erase IC` to wipe all data on the chip.